daniel-h-0/bc250-fsr4-fork/README.md

 This continues [dmoraza's BC250 FSR4 project](https://github.com/dmorazasanchez/bc250-fsr4).
 Thanks to AMD/GPUOpen, Mesa/RADV, Microsoft DXC, Wine, vkd3d-proton, Valve Proton, GE-Proton and OptiScaler.
 [Licenses and attribution](THIRD_PARTY.md).
-Development used GPT-6-Astra with human review.
+GPT-6-Astra was used in the development of this project, with constant human review.